 Once in The City, another mode of transportation is the cable car.
 The cable cars are a major part of the San Francisco experience for many travelers.
 The famous clanging cars have been beautifully restored and maintained.
 Some cars on the three branches of the line are painted in the original 1870s colors.
 That’s maroon with cream and blue trim.

 Most visitors board on Market Street.
 One line takes you from Powell Street to Fisherman’s Wharf.
-Another at the same start goes from Powell to Hyde, ending in North Beach.
+Another at the same start goes from Powell to the northern part of North Beach.
 The California Street cable car runs from Market to Van Ness.

 At the start, the waiting line to ride the cable cars is sometimes long.
 Remember that you can board the cable cars anywhere along the line.
-And away from Market the wait may be less.
+Away from Powell, the wait may be less.

-Leave some time in your schedule for a visit to the Cable Car Museum.
-It’s located at Washington and Mason streets.
+Leave some time in your schedule for a visit to the Cable Car Barn and Museum.
+It’s located at Washington and Mason Streets.
 There you can see historic paraphernalia about the system and glimpse the innards at work.

 San Francisco History

 San Francisco began with the tranquility of the Spanish-Mexican era from 1776 to the 1840s.
 Then came the exhilarating shock of the Gold Rush, in 1848.
-That was followed by the reflective gentility of the late 19th century.
-All this was shattered by the Quake and Fire of 1906.
+What followed was the reflective gentility of the late 19th century.
+All this ended in shatters in the Quake and Fire of 1906.

 The Gold Rush of 1848 transformed the face of San Francisco.
 Within a few years, the pastoral scattering of Spanish-Mexican dwellings changed.
 The original population of 100 boomed to a restless prospecting region of 250,000.
 Statehood came in 1850.
 By 1852 an estimated $200 million in gold had been mined.